geraldmacabansag-cmd/my-project/README.md

-README

 Name: Gerald Macabansag
 Section: [BSIT-3A]

-Project Title: Smart Interactive Dashboard
-Language Used: Python (PyQt5)
+Project Title: Smart Interactive Dashboard (A Note Taking Dashboard0 Language Used: Python (PyQt5)

 What is PyQt5?